HatchApps/xavier-help/insights.md

 Xero's support documentation on settings for Contacts is [here](https://central.xero.com/s/article/What-are-contacts-in-Xero-UK).

+### Dismissals

+If you think the suggested default is not suitable, you can dismiss it.
+Any dismissed suggestions can be viewed by selecting *dismissed* from the filter at the top of the screen, where you can then review and *undo* any accidental dismissals.
+Dismissed items do not contribute to the [Health Score](/clients.html#client-health-score).

+The dismissal covers the combination of contact name and the type of suggested account code; account code or tax type.
+If you dismiss a suggested account code default for a contact, for example, you will still be suggested potential default tax types if one becomes suitable.

 ## Dormant Accounts
 This view identifies GL Accounts that have not had any transactional activity recorded against them from the "Dormant